harding/bitcoinops.github.io/_includes/specials/taproot/xx-ln-with-taproot.md

 ### Time Frames

-Of course, just as the perennial question for Taproot was "when Taproot?", I think the perennial question for Taproot-requiring features on Lightning is going to be "when Taproot-requiring features on Lightning?".

 I think the best way to create time frames for features on a distributed FOSS project is to look at *previous* features and how long they took, and use those as the basis for how long features will take to actually deploy.[^planning-details]

 The most recent new major feature that I believe is most similar to PTLCs over Lightning is dual-funding.

-Lisa Neigut created an initial proposal for a dual-funding protocol in [lightning-rfc PR#524][bolts #254].
+Lisa Neigut created an initial proposal for a dual-funding protocol in [lightning-rfc PR#524][bolts

-Looking at the date, this PR was opened on 2018-12-05.

-Recently, Lisa wrote an article announcing the [first dual-funded channel on mainnet][neigut first dual funded].
+#254], opened on 2018-12-05.
+The [first dual-funded channel on

-That article points to a particular [transaction][first dual funded tx] as the first mainnet dual-funded channel.

-Looking at the confirmation time of that transaction, this channel was fully opened at 2021-05-04, almost exactly 2 years and 6 months after the PR was created.
+mainnet][neigut first dual funded].  was [opened][first dual funded tx] on 2021-05-04, almost exactly 2 years and 6 months after the PR was created.

+Dual-funding only
-However, I would like to point out that dual-funding only requires link-level compatibility.
+requires link-level compatibility.
-PTLCs over Lightning require both link-level and remote compatibility, and thus I feel justified in giving this feature a +50% time modifier due to the added complication, for an estimate of 3 years and 9 months.
+PTLCs over Lightning require both link-level and remote compatibility, and thus I feel justified in giving this feature a +50% time modifier due to the added complication, for an estimate of 3 years and 9 months from when a specific PTLC protocol is proposed.

-In addition, as of the time of this writing, there are no PRs to propose PTLCs over Lightning yet.
-Thus, the estimate from today to the first mainnet PTLC-over-Lightning will take longer.

-It is difficult for me to figure out how to estimate the time from base layer feature activation to initial Lightning layer concrete proposal, since the previous base layer feature SegWit enabled the entire Lightning network, and the [concrete proposal for Lightning][russell deployable ln] happened *before* SegWit activation (the proposal was written in 2015, SegWit got activated 2017).

-Thus, for now, I cannot estimate how long it would take from the time of this writing to someone proposing an actual PTLCs-on-Lightning protocol.
-As of this writing I am unaware of any published proposal for PTLCs over Lightning (I mean a technically detailed one, with messages, message formats, involved mathematics, MUST-ard and SHOULD-ard, and so on).
-However, I believe that once such a protocol is proposed, it will take between 2 years and 6 months, to 3 years and 9 months for this feature to reach mainnet in some kind of practical form.

 For Taproot-addressed channels, we should note that while this is "only" a link-level feature, it also has lower